Church of São Cosme e São Damião: History

 Construction of the Church of Saints Cosme and Damião began in 1535, when Duarte Coelho, grantee of the Captaincy of Pernambuco, landed in Igarassu to take control of the territory, donated to him by the Portuguese crown.
-It survived the Dutch invasion of Brazil in the following century.
+It survived the Dutch invasions in Brazil in the following century.
 The structure is prominently featured in a painting by the Dutch artist Frans Post.

 A miracle that supposedly happened in Igarassu in 1685 is attributed to the saints Cosme e Damião, an outbreak of yellow fever occurred in the cities of Recife, Olinda, Itamaracá and Goiana, but it did not spread to Igarassu.

 The 16th-century chapel was in ruin by 1755.
 The church was rebuilt by increasing its volume, but retaining its simple façade, triangular pediment, and a single portal.
-Paintings depicting the Dutch invasion and daily life in the Igarassu were installed in the 18th century.
-Baroque features of the church were removed in 1950 to restore the church to the Mannerist style, notable its simple triangular pediment.
+Paintings depicting the Dutch invasion and daily life in Igarassu were installed in the 18th century.
+Baroque features of the church were removed in 1950 to restore the church to the Mannerist style, notably its simple triangular pediment.
 The niches above the central portal were also recovered.

 The Church of Saints Cosme and Damião suffered vandalism and theft in 2014.
 Thieves cut the electricity to the church on March 4, 2014 and entered via a hole cut from the rear wall of the church into its central altar.
 Cupboards and drawers in the church were destroyed.
 Two silver objects were stolen from the church: a naveta, a type of incense burner, and a spoon used for Communion.
 The items were not recovered.

 An extensive restoration of the parish church was completed in 2022.
 The high altar and exterior walls, previously damaged, were repaired.
 Numerous images and artwork were restored at the nearby Sacred Art Museum.